Risk Factors for Generalized Anxiety Disorder (GAD)

 Generalized anxiety disorder often occurs with depression, particularly major depression or chronic mild depression.
 Adolescents with depression seem particularly at risk for developing GAD in adulthood.

 Anxiety rates among children and adolescents have increased significantly since the 1950s.
-Both studies suggested that anxiety was related to lack of social connections and a sense of increased environmental threat.
+Two studies suggested that anxiety was related to lack of social connections and a sense of increased environmental threat.

 Stressful Events in Susceptible People